pace-neutrons/resolution_functions/docs/source/dev/yaml_spec.rst

 Spec
 ----

-The data must be stored in a YAML format file (indentation matters!) with the following structure:
+The data must be stored in a YAML format file with the following structure:

 .. parsed-code-block:: yaml
     :emphasize-lines: 1,2,3,5,8,9,10,15,17